Skip to main content

 This code deletes a collection and its objects.

-How to confirm class creation
+How to confirm collection creation

 See answer